 With reference to "The Great Tradition," it is argued that pacifism has no basis in it.
-While I am not one capable of offering a counter-argument, possibly this helpful article, by David A. Hoekema5, will go some distance at least: A Practical Christian Pacifism.
-(Do please see the footnote after his name, for much more, including a recent case study in northern Uganda.)
+On this, possibly an article by David A. Hoekema will go some distance at least: "A Practical Christian Pacifism."
 The Summary is apt:

 Practical pacifism deserves more serious consideration than it has received in Christian circles, especially since the major alternative to pacifism in Christian ethics, the just-war tradition, has significant deficiencies.